dfinity/interface-spec/spec/index.md

     Default value: 5_000_000_000_000 (5 trillion cycles).

+-   `wasm_memory_limit` (`nat`)

+    Must be a number between 0 and 2<sup>48</sup>-1 (i.e., 256TB), inclusively, and indicates the upper limit on the WASM heap memory consumption of the canister.

+    An operation (update method, canister init, canister post_upgrade) that causes the WASM heap memory consumption to exceed this limit will trap.
+    The WASM heap memory limit is ignored for query methods, response callback handlers, global timers, heartbeats, and canister pre_upgrade.

+    If set to 0, then there's no upper limit on the WASM heap memory consumption of the canister subject to the available memory on the IC.

+    Default value: 0 (i.e., no explicit limit).

+    Note: in a future release of this specification, the default value and whether the limit is enforced for global timers and heartbeats might change.

 The optional `sender_canister_version` parameter can contain the caller's canister version.
 If provided, its value must be equal to `ic0.canister_version`.

 Until code is installed, the canister is `Empty` and behaves like a canister that has no public methods.